Come join us in Memphis for an extraordinary weekend of barbecue. Highlights include:

 6:00 a.m.
 Complimentary coffee or tea in the hotel’s Deli.
 Explore some of Memphis’ top attractions while out on the town by visiting here.

 1:00-3:00 p.m.
-Official start of the event: “Whole Hog Demo" sponsored by BBQGuys.com.
+Official start of the event: “Whole Hog Demo” sponsored by BBQGuys.com.
 Watch Mark Lambert prepare three whole hogs for our dinner Saturday night.
-He will butterfly/spatchcock two and do one "running style" (standing upright like it is running).
+He will butterfly/spatchcock two and do one “running style” (standing upright like it is running).
 Mark is a Memphis in May Champion and former president of the National Barbecue and Grilling Association and he is justly famous for his hogs.
 Mark also owns Sweet Swine ‘O Mine, producer of award winning rubs and sauces and will have them on hand as well as his Red Box Smoker.

 3:00-10:00 p.m.
 Conference Registration, Product Expo, and cash bar in Grand Ballroom.
 The Product Expo will feature things you can’t find at your local hardware store.
 Cash bar.
 Here is a list of exhibitors at this time: